Coined Cuisine

 Instructions

-• Start out by chopping your cleaned Yukon potatoes into small, even cubes.
+• Start out by chopping your cleaned gold potatoes into even, ½-inch cubes.

-The skin on Yukon potatoes are so thin, you don't have to peel them.
+The skin on gold potatoes are so thin, you don't have to peel them.
 If you're using Russet, I suggest peeling before chopping.

-• To a large pot, add the chopped potatoes, vegetable broth, water, and salt.
+• To a large pot, add the chopped potatoes, vegetable broth, water, and 2 teaspoons salt.
 Turn the heat to high.

-• Once the potatoes begin forming a foam layer on top, set your timer for the potatoes to boil for 8 minutes.
+• After the potatoes begin forming a foam layer on top, set your timer for the potatoes to boil for 8 minutes.

-• Once potatoes are fork tender, but still have a good bite, drain the water and let the potatoes cool to at least room temperature.
+• Once potatoes are fork tender, but still have a good bite, drain the water and let the potatoes cool to room temperature.

 • Take this time to boil your eggs for 7-9 minutes, until hardboiled.
 Once cooled, peel the shells off and chop the eggs.

-• In a large bowl, add the mayonnaise, yellow mustard, Greek yogurt/sour cream, sweet relish, rice wine vinegar/apple cider vinegar, and the listed spices.
+• In a large bowl, add the mayonnaise, yellow mustard, Greek yogurt/sour cream, sweet relish, vinegar, and the listed spices.

 • Stir well.
 Pour in the cooled potatoes and chopped boiled eggs, then stir again until everything is well covered.